-Since early in the last century the Society’s “Royal” Charter has figured large in the consciousness of many members.
+Since early in the last century the RASC’s “Royal” Charter has figured large in the consciousness of many members.
 The fact that we are in the select company of institutions enjoying the privilege of using the adjective Royal has been and continues to be a source of pride.
-This paper recounts the story of how we achieved that distinction, and reproduces our “Royal” charter for the first time in these pages.
-Given the momentous changes in Society governance currently underway, the present is an opportune time to place our royal appellation in its true context.
+No one, however, can recall ever having seen our "Royal" charter, and to find out why, read below...

 I know a fellow who knows a bloke who saw it...